 - Fully featured Wireshark workstation with integrated Thinclient.
-For more information on the thinclient operation please refer to section 13. - RDP console eve-chrome (extra install, section 14.1.10)
+For more information on the thinclient operation please refer to section 13. - RDP console eve-chrome (extra install, section 14.1.9)

 - A Docker for hosting a Google Chrome browser.
 Useful for accessing another nodes management interface using http or https.
-The browser already has Java integrated so that you can utilize GUIs that require it, like ASDM for Cisco's ASA. - DHCP or Static IP address - Java Integration for ASDM access to Cisco ASA/IPS.
-For access to ASDM where Java is required, please follow this reference link: - https://192.168.100.5/admin/public/asdm.jnlp eve-kali (extra install, section 14.1.10)
+The browser already has Java integrated so that you can utilize GUIs that require it, like ASDM for Cisco's ASA. - DHCP or Static IP address eve-kali-large (extra install, section 14.1.9)

+- A Docker for hosting a Kali Linux.
+Fully featured Security vulnerability and penetration test machine - DHCP or Static IP address - Java Integration for ASDM access to Cisco ASA/IPS.
+For access to ASDM where Java is required, please follow this reference link: - https://192.168.100.5/admin/public/asdm.jnlp eve-ostinato (extra install, section 14.1.9)